mollahsabbir/ds-assesment/solution-1/README.md

 the process.

 # Answer
-Given the constraint that the social media posts may be contain different formats, I would approach the problem by leveraging **multi-modal learning**.
+Given the constraint that the social media posts may contain different formats, I would approach the problem by leveraging **multi-modal learning**.
 To achieve this, I would follow the steps detailed below.

 ![Demo pipeline using early fusion](pipeline.png) *Image 1: Demo pipeline using early fusion*